IT’S A BEST BUY BECAUSE:

 VALUE IN CLASS

+The Volt’s redesign last year made it even more efficient, and brought a host of up-to-date features that make it more desirable as an everyday conventional vehicle.
 Even taking its sophisticated drivetrain out of the picture, Volt is still a decent compact car by most objective measures.
 And for many folks, it’s the best way to “go green,” as its gas powertrain relieves the “range anxiety” other electric cars can prompt.